 It comes with the option to set cache expiry time, minification setup and a few other options.
 Other than that, it’s sparce on features but that’s the entire point of this plugin.

-If you need to add a CDN, you can use the sister plugin to this called CDN Enabler.
+If you need to add a content delivery network service, you can use the sister plugin to this called CDN Enabler.
 Same principle applies – light weight and easy to setup.

 - Simple setup